 No matter how successful a business is, it will inevitably hit a point when it’s time to find new sales channels.
-This is true for a small startup showing its product to the world, a huge publisher thinking about going online, and an offline book retailer looking for a new way for customers to interact with their business.
-Book publishers and retailers often arrive at the idea of creating an e-reading app.
-If you feel like this is exactly what you want, read this post.
-Here we reveal how to successfully make a reading app and boost your online sales.
+This is true for a small startup showing its product to the world, a huge publisher thinking about going online, and an offline bookseller looking for a new way for customers to interact with their business.
+Book publishers and booksellers often consider creating an e-reading app.
+In this post, we reveal how to make a reading app and boost your online sales.

-But wait, reading app development is not only about the number of books sold.
-The icing on the cake is that you get a whole set of advantages:
+Keep in mind that the success of a reading app is not only about the number of online books sold.
+The results of reading app development can offer you a whole set of benefits:

 What book retailers have already created their own apps?

-Today, when all of us own smartphones with a good screen to read on, like an iPhone, and smart devices like an iPad or an Android tablet, etc. demand for separate gadgets for reading is decreasing dramatically.
-But a handy app to buy and read ebooks is always welcomed by users.
+But now that we all own smartphones, be it iPhones or Android phones, and iPads and Android tablets with good screens to read on, demand for e-readers is decreasing dramatically.
+However, a handy app to buy and read ebooks is always welcomed by users.

-If you’re thinking that it’s pretty scary to jump onto the train with a big market player and you’ve got no plan for that, cheer up!
-We’ll tell you what your app needs to step into the game: what basic and killer features to include, ways to get more authors and publishers to provide diverse content, and the best ways to monetize your reading app.
-But first things first: let’s start with the basic features.
+If you’re thinking that it’s pretty scary to jump onto the train with a big market player and you don’t have a plan, cheer up!
+We’ll tell you what basic and killer features to include in your app, how to get authors from the fiction and education industry and publishers to provide diverse content, and the best ways to monetize your reading app.
+But first things first: let’s start with the basic functionality.